SAP-archive/engagement-context-module-template/README.md

 ## Project Setup

-This module template project contains the following objects and is in state to run with few changes:
+This module template project contains the following objects and can be run with only a small number of changes:

 * __Header Area View__: A sample implementation of the header area view
 * __Action Area View__: A sample implementation of the action area view with two links, each invoking a work area view